Latitude 53

-Latitude 53 Contemporary Visual Culture, more commonly known as Latitude 53, is an artist-run centre in Edmonton, Alberta.
+Latitude 53 Contemporary Visual Culture, more commonly known as Latitude 53, is an artist-run centre in Edmonton, Alberta, Canada.

 Founded in 1973 by a collective of Edmonton artists.
 As far back as 1991, Latitude 53 has been heralded as "consistently been the most interesting, risk-taking public gallery in town for years."
 In 2013, they relocated from their main floor space in the Great West Saddlery Building to their current home at 10242 - 106 Street in Edmonton.
 Latitude 53 is a member of Alberta Association of Artist-run centres.

 Artexte Information Centre in Montreal, Quebec holds 69 of their exhibition catalogues in their collection.

-In October 2019, Michelle Schultz was named executive director.
+Latitude 53 has two co-executive directors, Michelle Campos Castillo and Hannah Quimper-Swiderski.